clydin/angular/packages/forms/signals/examples/03-cross-field-validation.md

 ---
 title: Signal Form with Cross-Field Validation
-summary: Implements a cross-field validator by applying a validator to one field that reactively depends on the value of another field.
+summary: Implements a cross-field validator by applying a validator to one field that reactively depends on the value of another field using `valueOf`.
 keywords:
   - signal forms
   - form